DemiInfinity/FamilyNova-Monorepo/API_CONFIGURATION.md

   }'
 ```

-## Changing the Server IP
+## Changing the API URL

-If you need to change the server IP in the future, update all the files listed above with the new IP address.
+If you need to change the API URL in the future, update all the files listed above with the new URL.